 Dendeng Balado

-Padang sun-dried thin beef in red chili sauce — beef sliced paper-thin, sun-dried 2-3 hours, then deep-fried crispy and tossed with a vibrant red sambal balado of red chili, tomato, shallot, garlic and lime — the spicy-crispy Padang restaurant classic.
+Padang sun-dried thin beef in red chili sauce — beef sliced paper-thin, sun-dried 2-3 hours, then deep-fried crisp and tossed with a red sambal balado of red chili, tomato, shallot, garlic, and lime.

-Dendeng Balado is one of the canonical dishes of Padang (Minangkabau) cuisine from West Sumatra — the cuisine recognized by UNESCO Intangible Cultural Heritage.
+Dendeng Balado is one of the canonical dishes of Padang (Minangkabau) cuisine from West Sumatra.
 'Dendeng' is the Minang word for sun-dried thin beef; 'balado' refers to the bright red chili sauce.
 Padang restaurants (Rumah Makan Padang) display dozens of small plates including dendeng balado in their windows; diners point to what they want.
 The dish balances the chewy-crispy beef texture (from the sun-drying + frying) with the intensely spicy-tangy sambal — a Padang signature combination.
 Modern Padang restaurants worldwide serve it as a centerpiece dish.

 A bite of dendeng balado is a Padang signature: thin crispy beef strip + glossy red sambal coating + tangy tamarind brightness + slow chili heat.
 The beef has a unique chewy-crispy texture (the sun-dry-then-fry technique is what creates it — neither jerky nor steak, somewhere unique).
 The sambal balado is fiery but balanced by tomato sweetness and lime acid.
 Eat with steamed rice; the rice cools the heat and absorbs the sauce.
 Padang restaurants serve 12-15 small dishes alongside; this is the spicy star.